Grants

 Degree in economics and master in transdisciplinarity in the arts.
 Former dancer and choreographer, director of the Theater Casino Zug, office manager of the Festspiele Zürich, co-director of the Tanzhaus Zürich, production manager of Joachim Schlömer projects, project manager.
 Coach and responsible for career transition workshops for professional dancers.

-Danse Transition would like to thank Caroline Olivier, Jean-François Kessler, Anne Rubinstein, Carlo Bagutti and Gabor Varga for their great commitment and valuable help to the Grant Awarding Committee in the past years.
+Danse Transition would like to thank Caroline Olivier, Jean-François Kessler, Anne Rubinstein, Carlo Bagutti, Gabor Varga and Aline Müller Guidetti for their great commitment and valuable help to the Grant Awarding Committee in the past years.

 Submission deadlines